 - Small size: 74.6×47.3×22.1mm.
 By comparison, a Garmin Edge 520 has very similar measurements (73x49x21mm).
 And both are also very similar in weight, about 60 grams each

-- The screen is 2.2″.
+- 2.2″ screen.
 And again to "put a face to it", the Garmin Edge 520 is 2.3″, practically the same.
-In the case of the Wahoo ELEMNT Bolt it is high resolution but in grayscale, there are no colors on screen as in Garmin although the contrast is high
+In the case of the Wahoo ELEMNT Bolt is high resolution but in grayscale, there are no colors on the screen as in Garmin although the contrast is high.

 - Integrated aerodynamic design along with the stand itself